patron/BBS-System/README.md

 # Jira BlockChain Bonus System

-Based on CodeIgniter Jira Web3.js and other technologies like CodeIgniter**
+Based on CodeIgniter Jira Web3.js and other technologies like CodeIgniter and jQuery